brovar-5e/5e-tools/README.md

 ### Target JavaScript Version
-Targeting ES6 was the original intent, but more modern features have long since crept into the code.
-Therefore, if something is available as standard in both Chrome and Firefox (preferably in versions dating back at least a couple of months), and isn't bleeding-edge, one can reasonable justify using it.
-As with all things, use common sense.
+Anything language feature available in both main-line Chrome and Firefox for at least six months may be used.

 ### Style Guidelines
 #### Code